 - Ask your child “how can I make this yummier?” to see if they can help you figure out how to make their food more appealing.

 - Serve meals family style to diffuse power struggles and let them choose which foods to put on their plates.

-- Include 1-2 safe foods in each meal that they usually like to ensure they always have something to eat if they are hungry.
+- In each meal, include 1-2 safe foods they usually like to ensure they always have something to eat if they are hungry.

 - Trust their appetites, which may be different than you expect and may vary a lot from day to day.

 Why won’t my 3-year-old eat?

 A 3-year-old may not eat for reasons similar to a 2-year-old, but they may also have more words to express themselves—so they may be more dramatic in their response.
 They may not be as hungry as you expect, their appetite may be unpredictable, or they may be worn out by the time dinner rolls around.
 (That last one is fairly common!)